jetperch/fitterbap/include/fitterbap/pubsub.md

 request does not match this pubsub instance, it will be forwarded to any matching subscribers with the request flag.
 Each pubsub instance will respond to the matching topics it owns.

+To query all retained values, publish NULL to "?" or "topic/?", which is a query request.
+The PubSub instance will also forward the query request to any query request subscribers (FBP_PUBSUB_SFLAG_QUERY_REQ flag), if the query request cannot be fully processed by this instance.
+The PubSub implementation will publish query responses to all matching topics as "t/h/n?".
+The response is only sent to query response subscribers (FBP_PUBSUB_SFLAG_QUERY_RSP flag).

 If publishing to a topic "t/h/n" owned by a pubsub instance fails, then that instance will publish to "t/h/n#".
 The error will be forward to any matching